-As the third-largest online marketing solutions provider in China, the Group is committed to providing high-quality, innovative and diversified online marketing solutions and content production to meet customers' needs of marketing and publicity service.
-The Group values business integrity and strives to maintain good business ethics standards, and adopts a zero-tolerance attitude towards any form of bribery, fraud and corruption, so as to fulfil corporate responsibilities and maintain market fairness, stability, and long-term healthy development as well as sustainable development.
+As a large online marketing solutions provider in China, the Group is committed to providing high-quality, innovative and diversified online marketing solutions and content production to meet customers' needs of marketing and publicity service.
+The Group values business integrity and strives to maintain good business ethics standards, and adopts a zero-tolerance attitude towards any form of bribery, fraud and corruption, so as to fulfil corporate responsibilities and maintain market fairness, stability, and strives for sustainable development.